3 Ways to Set up a WordPress Staging Environment (Using hPanel, a Subdomain, and a Plugin)

 WP Stagecoach’s most useful staging features include:

 - One-click setups.
 Set up a staging site or push changes to the live site with one click.
-This is especially beneficial for non-technical users since they can skip the technical steps, making their work faster and easier.

 - Progress messages.
 Instead of a spinning loading icon, you will see progress messages during the staging process.
-And if the process gets disrupted or times out, these messages can help you keep track of which step the plugin was on.

 WP Stagecoach is a paid plugin with various plan options starting at $99/year.